VladymyrBondarenko/PersonnelManagementApp/PersonnelManagementApp/README.md

 // Create some web UI for with use of Api (Crud operations)

-1. Add ui to departments with pagination + crud
+1. Add ui to departments with pagination + crud +
+2. Add ui to positions with pagination + crud +
+3. Add ui to orders/order descriptions +
+4. Add ui to employees
+5. Add logic for accept/rollback hire/fire orders

 Features.
+Iteration 4:

+// Add validations to api

-Iteration 5:
+Features.
+Iteration 6:

 // Add registration/authorization/authetication

 Features.
+Iteration 7:

+// Add logging (Serilog?)

-Iteration 6:
+Features.
+Iteration 8:

 // Add caching to api (redis or monobd)

 Features.
-Iteration 7:
+Iteration 9:

-// Add integration tests to api + health checks
+// Add integration tests to api + unit tests (if needed) + health checks